WEIYanbin1999/GITA/README.md

+# GITA
-# GITA: Graph to Image-Text Integration for Vision-Language Graph Reasoning
+The official repository of NeurIPS 2024 paper: "GITA: Graph to Image-Text Integration for Vision-Language Graph Reasoning"
 ## Install
 ```bash